connext/indra/README.md

 Go to CircleCI -> Settings -> Build Settings -> Environment Variables

  - `DOCKER_USER` & `DOCKER_PASSWORD`: Login credentials for someone with push access to the docker repository specified by the `repository` vars at the top of the Makefile & `ops/deploy.prod.sh`.
- - `STAGING` & `PRODUCTION`: The machines that we'll ssh into during deployment.
-Using the private ssh key saved in CircleCI (Settings -> Permissions -> SSH Permissions), we should be able to run `ssh $PRODUCTION` to gain shell access to our production server.
-Might look something like: `dev@staging.bohendo.com`
  - `STAGING_URL` & `PRODUCTION_URL`: The URL from which the Indra application will be served.
-If `PRODUCTION_URL=staging.bohendo.com` then the application will be accessible from `https://staging.bohendo.com`
+If `STAGING_URL=staging.bohendo.com` then DNS needs to be properly configured so that `staging.bohendo.com` will resolve to the IP address of your staging server.
+After deploying, the application will be accessible from `https://staging.bohendo.com` after deploying and the admin should have ssh access via `ssh dev@$STAGING_URL` after completing the next step.

 ### Second, setup the production server

-You only need to run this once per server: `bash ops/setup-ubuntu.sh`.
+**Once per server**: `bash ops/setup-ubuntu.sh $SERVER_IP`.
 For best results, run this script on a fresh Ubuntu VM.

+We need to be able to ssh into either `root@$SERVER_IP` or `dev@$SERVER_IP`.
+If root, this script will setup a dev user and disable root login for security.

-The above expects to find CircleCI's public key in `~/.ssh/circleci.pub`.
+The setup script expects to find CircleCI's public key in `~/.ssh/circleci.pub`.

-This script will also load your hub's wallet mnemonic into a docker secret stored on the server.
+This script will also load your hub's private key into a docker secret stored on the server.
+You'll have to copy/paste it into the terminal, I usually load my mnemonic into metamask and then export the private key from there.

 ### Second, deploy the contracts